 Activity Description:

-Participants will have the opportunity to learn the fundamentals of rugby through fun, inclusive, and beginner-friendly activities including passing, movement drills, teamwork exercises, and non-contact gameplay.
+Participants with intellectual disabilities will have the opportunity to learn the fundamentals of rugby through fun, inclusive, and beginner-friendly activities including passing, movement drills, teamwork exercises, and non-contact gameplay.
 Sessions are adapted to support participants of all abilities and experience levels in a safe, welcoming, and team-focused environment.

 Date/Time: